 Minorities across the EU have been ambivalent toward equality data collection.
 While some recognise the need and use for such data, many have had negative experience of data abuse and/or do not trust the State in ensuring that data will be collected and used according to the highest protection standards.

+Internally, the lack of equality data has an impact on our monitoring and data collection activities.
+The European Shadow Report is very reliant on national data sources and without regular data collection and monitoring at an official level or by civil society organisations.
+Individual personal stories can be emotive and create political will to respond to discrimination but it cannot completely take the place of evidence-based policy making.

 What is ENAR aiming to achieve in response to the problem?
 What is the change we want to see?
 Outcomes (1.
 Change in law, policy and standards 2.
 Change in practices and accountability 3.
 Change in mobilisation  all of which to impact change in people’s lives)